TIY-Durham/2015-FALL-FEE/10--For-A-Few-Dollars-More/README.md

 #### Nested Accordions

 First step: CSS.
 If you still have holes from yesterday's assignment, fill them in.
-Next: BEAST MODE.
-If you've forgotten, here's a refresher.
+Next: BEAST MODE... from yesterday.
+If you've forgotten...
 Those arrows to the left of the title?
 Strange magic.
 They're not "standard" bullets, are they?
-You'll need to learn about [the `::before` pseudo-element](https://developer.mozilla.org/en-US/docs/Web/CSS/%3A%3Abefore) and [pick a nice arrow character](http://www.amp-what.com/unicode/search/arrow) to use (hint: use the CSS value).
+You'll need to learn about [the `::before` pseudo-element](https://developer.mozilla.org/en-US/docs/Web/CSS/%3A%3Abefore) and [pick a nice arrow character](http://www.amp-what.com/unicode/search/arrow) to use (hint: use the CSS value), although pretty much _anything_ would be better than the standard bullets.

-Once you've got _anything_ besides a standard bullet, how can you replicate that weird twitching whenever your mouse gets close?
+Once you've got anything besides a standard bullet, how can you replicate that weird twitching whenever your mouse gets close?
 You'll need to use your new Chrome Dev Tools powers and learn something about `:hover` states to make the colors and the arrow change.

 ##### BEAST MODE

 If BEAST MODE got upgraded to Normal Mode, what happened to NIGHTMARE MODE?
-You got it...
+You guessed it...

 > Did you notice how the layout and text changes _ever so slightly_ when the browser window gets smaller?
 It's as if the layout is _responding_ to the size of the window...
 How can you make the page responsive like it is in the demo?
 If you're still eager for more, start your research on **Responsive Web Design** concepts and start documenting the point(s) at which the layout appears to change and what changes.
 Do this in an extended comment in your `styles.css` file.
+> -- **NIGHTMARE MODE**, **Nested Accordion**, _09 -- Fistful of Dollars_

 #### Multi-Column Form